GabrielBLisboa/java-postgresql/README.md

-After grasping some Spring Boot features (JPA and H2 dependencies) I had this chance to manage a database with plain Java (no frameworks) wich was very usefull to understand what that was so special that the framework was doing.
+After working with some Spring Boot features (JPA and H2 dependencies) I had this chance to manage a database with plain Java (no frameworks) wich was very usefull to understand what that was so special that the framework was doing.

 Every connection, instantiation and query was made by coding.